freenas/freenas-docs/userguide/jails.rst

     that dataset so the user and group account has the desired read and write access.

 #.
+Use the
-Use the :menuselection:`Mount points --> Add Mount Point` options
+    :menuselection:`Mount points -->` |ui-add|
-    of the jail and select the configured pool or dataset as the :guilabel:`Source`.
+    options of the jail and select the configured pool or dataset as the :guilabel:`Source`.

 To prevent writes to the storage, check :guilabel:`Read-Only`.